-Can McIlroy rekindle major flame at Renaissance?
+Will McIlroy rekindle major flame at Renaissance?

 We're talking here about mistakes that turn birdies into pars and pars into bogeys.
 Golf is full of killers who are ready to pounce on any weakness and McIlroy has shown too much of it.
 He knows that better than anybody.
 He used to be one of those killers.

-Shooting 70, and losing the 2023 US Open at the LA Country Club by a shot to Wyndham Clark, was excruciating.
+Shooting 70, and losing the 2023 US Open at the Los Angeles Country Club by a shot to Wyndham Clark, was excruciating.
 On the first page of the leaderboard on Sunday there was a 63, two 65s and some 67s.

 McIlroy was nowhere near that level on the day.
 He finished second.
 "Another top five in a major, I guess it doesn't really mean anything," he said later.